Learning with Stochastic Orders: Learning distributions with the surrogate VDC and CT distance

 \section{Learning distributions with the surrogate VDC and CT distance}

 We provide a min-max framework to learn distributions with stochastic orders.
-As in the generative adversarial network (GAN, \cite{goodfellow2014generative,arjovsky2017wasserstein}) framework, we parametrize probability measures implicitly as the pushforward $\mu = g_{\#} \mu_0$ of a base measure $\mu_0$ by a generator function $g$ in a parametric class $\mathcal{G}$ (i.e. samples of $\mu$ are obtained by application of $g$ on samples of $\mu_0$), and we optimize over $g$.
+As in the generative adversarial network (GAN, \cite{goodfellow2014generative,arjovsky2017wasserstein}) framework, we parametrize probability measures implicitly as the pushforward $\mu = g_{\#} \mu_0$ of a base measure $\mu_0$ by a generator function $g$ in a parametric class $\mathcal{G}$ and we optimize over $g$.
 The loss functions involve a maximization over ICMNs corresponding to the computation of a surrogate VDC or CT distance (and possibly additional maximization problems), yielding a min-max problem analogous to GANs.
-We focus on two settings.

-\paragraph{Enforcing dominance constraints with the surrogate VDC.} In some applications, we want to optimize a loss $L : \mathcal{P}(\Omega) \to \R$ under the constraint that $\mu = g_{\#} \mu_0$ dominates a baseline measure $\nu$.
+\textbf{Enforcing dominance constraints with the surrogate VDC.} In some applications, we want to optimize a loss $L : \mathcal{P}(\Omega) \to \R$ under the constraint that $\mu = g_{\#} \mu_0$ dominates a baseline measure $\nu$.
 We can enforce, or at least, bias $\mu$ towards the dominance constraint by adding a penalization term proportional to the surrogate VDC between $\mu$ and $\nu$, in application of \autoref{lem:sup_iff}.